Frequently Asked Questions

 How do I become a vendor?

 Anyone can be a vendor by simply having a yard sale in their yard, at their business, or setting up in a designated vendor space.
 Many communities have different locations where vendors from within and outside of that town or city can set up a booth.
+See our Vendor 101 page to learn how to get started.

 There are many rental space providers along the 127 Yard Sale route.
 Using this website you can either search for rental space providers or browse for rental space providers.
 Learn more by visiting our vendors page.